automationcloud/robot/README.md

 ```

 Local execution is facilitated by `@automationcloud/robot-local` package which should be installed separately.
 In this example, `robot` instance creates automation jobs which are executed by its embedded [Autopilot Engine](https://github.com/automationcloud/autopilot).
-The Job is an interface to your automation, and makes it trivial to switch to [cloud setup](#executing-scripts-in-automation-cloud).
+The Job is an interface to your automation, which can be switched transparently to a [cloud setup](#executing-scripts-in-automation-cloud) without amending your business logic.

 ### Chrome Setup

-Local execution requires [Chromium](https://www.chromium.org/) executable to be available, so that the Robot can start it with appropriate CLI flags (the most notable one is `--remote-debugging-port` which allows connecting to Chromium via Chrome DevTools Protocol).
+Local setup requires [Chromium](https://www.chromium.org/) executable to be available, so that the Robot can launch it with appropriate CLI flags (the most notable one is `--remote-debugging-port` which allows connecting to Chromium via Chrome DevTools Protocol).

 **Note:** It is strongly recommended to avoid using your regular Chrome browser for performing automations.
-Doing so may cause data loss (Engine automatically cleans up browsing data to avoid polluted state).
+Doing so may cause data loss (Engine automatically cleans up browsing data to avoid polluted state) and may otherwise compromise your browsing data due to using unsafe CLI arguments.
+Additionally, your automation scripts will assume full control over browser lifecycle, which is simply not convenient.

 Use following links to download Chromium snapshots for your operating system: